 In the nsd.yaml, independent of whether the vnf1 or vnf2 namespace prefix is used, the same VnfIndicator type is identified.

-indicator.yaml in different repos
+A.1.2.2 indicator.yaml in different repos

 The more challenging scenario occurs when the indicator.yaml file cannot be retrieved from a shared repo.
 In that case, each VNF can include its own (private) copy of the shared indicator.yaml file (i.e. the CSAR package for VNF1 includes a copy of indicator.yaml and the CSAR package for VNF2 includes a copy of indicator.yaml as well).
 However, without additional information, a TOSCA parser does not know if these two copies of indicator.yaml are intended to be the same or not.